gayathreegopi/gayathreegopi.github.io/index.md

 # Hey there!
 I'm **Gayathree Gopi**, a passionate data enthusiast currently pursuing a Master of Science in Business Analytics at the University of Texas at Austin's McCombs School of Business.
-With a Bachelor of Science in Computational Biology from UT Austin, I blend my love for data science with a solid foundation in biological systems.
+With a background in Computational Biology and a plethora of interesting experiences, I blend my love for data science with a solid foundation in life sciences research and impact-driven projects.

 ## [About Me](/about/)